 Autism New Jersey, Inc. matches siblings with pen pals around the country as well as internationally.

 A final resource to consider for siblings, particularly for those who are experiencing difficulty in adapting to the disability, is individual counseling.

 While growing up as the sibling of someone with autism can certainly be trying, most siblings cope very well.
 It is important to remember that while having a sibling with autism or any other disability is a challenge to a child, it is not an insurmountable obstacle.
 Most children handle the challenge effectively, and many of them respond with love, grace and humor far beyond their years.

-Note: The previous section was provided by Sandra Harris, Ph.D., professor and dean at the Graduate School of Applied and Professional Psychology and Executive Director of the Douglass Developmental Disabilities Center at Rutgers University.
+The previous section was provided by Sandra Harris, Ph.D., professor emerita at the Graduate School of Applied and Professional Psychology and executive director of the Douglass Developmental Disabilities Center at Rutgers University.

 Connect with Us